 Gilbert Gottfried was born in Brooklyn, New York, in 1955.
-He started his stand-up career at the age of 15, and in 1980 joined the cast of Saturday Night Live.
-He came to fame doing a series of memorable promo bits for MTV.
-Over the years he's appeared in numerous films, including Beverly Hills Cop II (1987) and The Aristocrats (2005).
+He started his stand-up career at the age of 15, and in 1980 he joined the cast of Saturday Night Live.
+He came to fame doing a series of memorable promo bits for MTV, and over the years he's appeared in numerous films, including Beverly Hills Cop II (1987) and The Aristocrats (2005).

 Born February 28, 1955, in Brooklyn, New York, Gilbert Gottfried began his stand-up career at the age of 15, when he started working at small clubs around the city.